 As students, affordable access to transportation is essential to our success.
-That’s why students voted to establish the Universal Bus Pass.
+In March of 2017, students voted to support the Universal Bus Pass.
 Thanks to our collective purchasing power, we can access unlimited, year-round public transportation for a fraction of the normal cost.

 U-Pass (bus pass) pick up begins September 1, 2017.
 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

 No. However you do save a significant amount of money due to our collective purchasing power.

 Your U-Pass is valid year-round from September 1st to August 31st.
 A new pass is issued in September of each year.

 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

 Not only do you save a significant amount of money (it costs about 10% of what a yearly pass would cost), but it's also a safe way to ride home from events, parties, and clubs.
 Plus, a reduced demand for parking helps to maintain the green space on campus.
 You'll also never be left stranded, especially in the winter—it's a great backup plan for when your car doesn't start!
 Everyone's participation in the program helps reduce the costs for all students and reduces barriers to education.

 English Language Program students